 In 2017, a judge sentenced Ricki to a year and a day in federal prison.
 At first, I felt bad for her and the family, since they had done a lot to help addicts in the area.
 So maybe they were skimming a little off the top, who wouldn’t?

 Also, according to the article that got picked up by CBS, Ricki had only been trying to protect someone else in the company who’d relapsed, hence the Suboxone prescription under a fake name.
 I just couldn’t understand why they would send a woman with thirty years clean to prison for trying to help others.

-All that changed when I got thrown in jail for a third DUI and spent 21 long days sharing a cell with a man we will call Devon.
-I spent the first week sleeping and trying to figure out ways to pull the plexiglass off the tiny window, but when I finally reached my sleep debt, I began to talk to Devon.
+All that changed when I got thrown in jail for a DUI and spent 5 long days sharing a cell with a man we will call Devon.
+I spent the first week sleeping and trying to figure out ways to pull the Plexiglas off the tiny window, but when I finally reached my sleep debt, I began to talk to Devon.

 After exchanging some background information, we discovered that we were both Hampton natives.
 When I told him what street I grew up on he got excited and told me that some of his family still lived there.

 Turns out the Letterman’s were Devon’s favorite Aunt and Uncle, and he’d spent years of his life living in their enormous house.
 That’s when I finally got the real story, and I was not disappointed.